 3. Include your target keyword at the beginning of your blog

-This is an old school on-page SEO practice that is still relevant for your rankings.
+This is an old-school on-page SEO practice that is still relevant for your rankings.
 You simply need to use your target keyword in the first 150 words of your blog.
-This is important because Google takes into account the terms that show up at the beginning of your blog or webpage.
-It shows that you are being clear about the rest of the blog at the start itself.
+This is important because Google considers the terms that appear at the beginning of your blog or webpage.
+It shows that you are clear about the rest of the blog at the start itself.
 It is one of the tiny things that helps Google know what your blog is all about.

 4. Maintain proper keyword frequency